i2p/i2p.www/i2p2www/spec/proposals/168-tunnel-bandwidth.rst

 Routers may also over-allocate available bandwidth if necessary, and this is probably desirable, as other hops in the tunnel could reject it.

+For these reasons, the participating router's reply should be treated as a best-effort commitment, but not a guarantee.

+Reply options are sent to the requesting router in the corresponding encrypted build reply record, and are not visible to other participants.

 Implementation Notes